objcio/articles/2015-02-10-camera-capture-on-ios.md

 - `AVCaptureDevice` is the interface to the hardware camera.
 It is used to control the hardware features such as the position of the lens, the exposure, and the flash.
 - `AVCaptureDeviceInput` provides the data coming from the device.
 - `AVCaptureOutput` is an abstract class describing the result of a capture session.
-There are three concrete subclasses of interest to still-image capture:
+There are three concrete subclasses of interest to still image capture:
   - `AVCaptureStillImageOutput` is used to capture a still image.
   - `AVCaptureMetadataOutput` enables detection of faces and QR codes.
   - `AVCaptureVideoOutput` provides the raw frames for a live preview.